 10. Which naturalists/wildlife lovers have inspired you?

-Wildlife professionals that have directed me to take this profession are Steve Irwin and David Attenborough.
+Wildlife professionals who inspired me to take this profession are Steve Irwin and Sir David Attenborough.
 They are the ones who have always motivated me to take wildlife conservation seriously.
 Wildlife conservation is my ultimate life goal.

 11. Where do you see this profession heading as the Earth is facing multiple environmental issues?